 Det Norske Veritas – a multinational company focusing on risk identification and management.
 One of the world's best-known notified bodies.
 Merivaara’s quality and environmental management system has been audited and certified by DNV.

-In order to affix the CE marking the manufacturer or his authorised representative must follow the EC declaration of conformity procedure referred to in Annex VII of the Directive.
+In order to affix the CE marking the manufacturer or his authorised representative must follow the EC declaration of conformity procedure referred to in Annex IV of the Regulation (EU) 2017/745.
 This procedure must be completed prior to placing the device on the market.

-The “EC declaration of conformity” is the procedure whereby the manufacturer or his authorised representative prepares the required technical documentation, puts into place corrective action and vigilance procedures and declares that the products meet the essential requirements set out in Annex I of the Directive.
+The “EC declaration of conformity” is the procedure whereby the manufacturer or his authorised representative prepares the required technical documentation, puts into place corrective action and vigilance procedures and declares that the products meet the essential requirements set out in Annex I of the Regulation (EU) 2017/745.

 A general international quality management standard that forms part of a company's quality assurance.
 It comprises all functions from product development to manufacturing and dispatch.